How To Measure the Quality of a Hire: A Simple Guide

 Comments and specific examples:

-After a manager completes the scorecard, take the average across all criteria to determine the overall quality of hire score.
-When workers have a low average score, identify ways to offer additional resources or support as they continue to adapt to processes and expectations at your organization.
+After a manager completes the scorecard, take the average across all criteria to determine the overall quality-of-hire score.
+When workers have a low average score, consider offering additional resources or support to help them continue adapting to the processes and expectations within your organization.

-If you’re looking for additional support with defining and measuring quality hire criteria, consider engaging an independent performance management professional on Upwork.
-A performance management professional can help your team define and implement a process to more effectively measure the quality of hires.
+If you're looking for additional support with defining and measuring quality hire criteria, consider an independent performance management professional on Upwork.
+These experts can help your team define and implement a process to more effectively measure the quality of hires.

 Establish performance metrics